opendataphilly/opendataphilly-jkan/_datasets/pa-nursing-homes.md

 maintainer_email: RA-DHICONTACTUS@pa.gov
 maintainer_link: null
 maintainer_phone: 717-782-2448
+notes: >
-notes: 'The PA Nursing Homes dataset includes facilities for people who don't need to be in a hospital but can't be cared for at home.
+  The PA Nursing Homes dataset includes facilities for people who don't need to be in a hospital but can't be cared for at home.
 When possible, efforts were made to confirm the rooftop location of each nursing home.
-The accuracy of geocoding is available in Geocoding Certainty attribute field (Geocoding Certainty: Rooftop="00", Street="01", Zip Centroid="04", Not geocoded="99").'
+The accuracy of geocoding is available in Geocoding Certainty attribute field (Geocoding Certainty: Rooftop="00", Street="01", Zip Centroid="04", Not geocoded="99").
 opendataphilly_rating: null
 organization: PA Department of Health
 resources: